-While we appreciate the artful composition (and contents) of Saltie Girl’s tinned fish spreads, we love the stripped-down simplicity of the fried, whole-belly Ipswich Clams, which arrive in a metal bucket that can barely contain them.
-Served alongside are the only accompaniments needed: two sizable lemon wedges and a mini-bucket of tartar sauce.
+Part European-style boîte, part raw bar, with a little dash of clam shack, Saltie Girl specializes in all kinds of seafood.
+While we appreciate the artful composition (and contents) of tinned fish spreads and crudo, we love the stripped-down simplicity of the fried Ipswich Clams.
+These whole-belly delectables arrive in a metal bucket that can barely contain them, with the only accompaniments needed: two sizable lemon wedges and a mini-bucket of tartar sauce.
+It’s pure summer nostalgia served up on one of the hottest patios around Newbury Street.

 Where to Get Fried Clams in Boston This Summer